 Workshop proposers can include any speaker, and must list a minimum of 3.
-They are also advised not to make their speakers lists too long (5 total speakers is recommended), to allow enough space in their session for participant engagement.
+They are also advised not to make their speakers lists too long (5 total speakers, including the moderator, for a 90-minutes session and 4 total speakers, including the moderator, for a 60-minutes session, or less, is recommended), to allow enough space in their session for participant engagement.